backstage/backstage/.changeset/metal-spoons-change.md

 Updated docker build to use `backstage-cli backend:bundle` instead of `backstage-cli backend:build-image`.

-To apply this change to an existing applications, change the following in `packages/backend/package.json`:
+To apply this change to an existing application, change the following in `packages/backend/package.json`:

 ```diff
 -  "build": "backstage-cli backend:build",